VeyronSakai/JobSummaryUtility/.github/DRAFT_README.md

 # JobSummaryUtility

-JobSummaryUtility is a utility for Unity to display information in the GitHub Actions job summary.
+JobSummaryUtility is a utility for Unity to display information in the GitHub Actions job summaries.

 ## How to use